-The pair-cat code can detect any single-mode errors, corresponding to vectors of the form \(\mathbf p = (p~0)\) whose one-norm \(p\) is arbitrarily high.
-But since logical operators such as \(\hat a_1 \hat a_2\) have a one-norm of two, \(d_X = 2\).
-Such a distance implies that this code corrects a single loss in either mode in the limit of large \(\alpha\).
-But since the code can correct any single-mode losses due to all dephasing operators becoming detectable in said limit \cite{albert2019pair}, \(d_X - 1 = 1\) also quantifies the number of modes that can tolerate losses.
+The pair-cat code can detect any single-mode errors, corresponding to vectors of the form \(\mathbf p = \) or $ $ for any $p\in\mathbb{N}$, whose 1-norm \(p\) can be arbitrarily high.
+But since logical operators such as \(\hat a_1 \hat a_2\) have a 1-norm of two, \(d_X = 2\).
+Such a distance implies that this code approximately corrects a single-mode loss in either mode in the limit of large \(\alpha\).

-\subsection{Dephasing errors \& \texorpdfstring{\(Z\)}{} distance}
+\subsection{Dephasing errors \& \texorpdfstring{\(Z\)}{}-distance}

-Dephasing errors \(\hat{\mathbf{a}}^{\dagger \mathbf p}\hat{\mathbf{a}}^{\mathbf p}\) cause only logical \(Z\)-errors since they are diagonal in Fock space.
+Dephasing errors \(\mathbf{\hat{a}}^{\dagger \mathbf p}\mathbf{\hat{a}}^{\mathbf p}\) cause only logical \(Z\)-errors since they are diagonal in Fock space.
 In other words, their expectation values with respect to \(X\)-type codewords are all equal, and such errors manifest as \textit{off-diagonal} matrix elements between the codewords.
 We conjecture that these matrix elements are suppressed exponentially in the energy density \(\alpha^2\).
-We further conjecture that the coefficient multiplying this density can be lower bounded by the Euclidean distance between the coherent-state constellations present in each codeword, which we define to be the \(Z\) distance of the code.
+We further conjecture that the coefficient multiplying this density can be lower bounded by the squared Euclidean distance between the coherent-state constellations present in each codeword, which we define to be the \(Z\)-distance of the code.
 We verify these behaviors for all qudit tiger codes satisfying a technical constraint, namely, that \(\boldsymbol 1 \in \ker \HZ \).

 \prg{Logical qudit}